Charles Lyttelton, 10th Viscount Cobham: Background and education

 Lyttelton was born in Kensington, London, the son of John Lyttelton, 9th Viscount Cobham, and Violet Yolande Leonard.
 He was a cousin of the musician Humphrey Lyttelton.
 He was educated at Eton College and Trinity College, Cambridge, graduating with a law degree in 1932.
 He had a family connection with New Zealand, where he became governor-general, through his great-grandfather George Lyttelton, 4th Baron Lyttelton, who was chairman of the Canterbury Association and contributed financially to the early development of Christchurch.
 Hagley Park is named after their family estate (Hagley Park, Worcestershire), and the port town of Lyttelton bears his great-grandfather's name.
 He visited New Zealand in 1950 in relation to property holdings in Christchurch.

 Military service

 Lyttelton joined the Territorial Army in 1933.
 He served in the Second World War with the British Expeditionary Force in France from 1940.
-He was commander of the 5th Regiment from 1943.
+He was commander of the 5th Regiment, Maritime Royal Artillery from 1943.

 Lyttelton was made Honorary Colonel of Queen's Own Warwickshire and Worcestershire Yeomanry on 1 April 1969.